Use our search tool to browse our database of frequently asked questions!

 Most collision damage waivers (CDW) come with an excess, meaning you have to pay the first £xxxx of any damage done to the hire car.
 So a zero excess must mean you won't have to pay anything mustn't it?

 The answer is yes and no. If something is covered by the CDW then yes, you won't have to pay anything if the hire car gets damaged.
 But there are quite a few things not covered by most collision damage waivers.
 Typical exclusions include damage to tyres, windows, underside and roof of the vehicle where these are the only areas damaged.
 So damage to these areas would still be your responsibility.
-You would also face charges for losing the car keys or putting the wrong fuel in it.
+You could also face charges for losing the car keys or putting the wrong fuel in the vehicle.

 Another area where you may be charged is for towing and recovery charges following either an accident or as a consequence of something else not covered by the CDW.
 For example, if you get a puncture on the motorway and need to be towed off the motorway to allow the tyre to be changed, the car hire company would argue that as the tyre is your responsibility so is the cost of recovery.